Dynamsoft/barcode-reader-python-samples/README.md

 ## Build Your App Faster with AI

 > [!TIP]
 > This repository includes an **AI coding skill** that teaches your AI agent (GitHub Copilot, Claude, Cursor, Windsurf, and 40+ others) the correct DBR SDK patterns.
-Just describe what you need in plain English and get working code instantly - ideal for quickly building a POC.
+Just describe what you need and get working code instantly - ideal for quickly building a POC.

 **Install the skill** after cloning this repository, run from the repo root: